jbkimble/portfolios/template.markdown

 some books and have tried applying what they espouse in your own life.
 This was first exhibited when you sent me a large snippet entailing how one might go about rewiring their likes and dislikes.
-Another occasion you provided some background on types of mediation, in full pdf form!
+Another occasion you provided some background on types of meditation, in full pdf form!
 I really appreciate the laughs and support!

 ##### Feedback From Eric
 * Jon, you are team Zen in 1608.
 I always hear you laughing which lightens my spirits on hard days — oh, wait that’s everyday.
 You offered me excellent techniques in managing stress, I’m grateful for it.